 For an image to be seen clearly, the horizontal and vertical rays of light that reach the eye's optical system must form a focal point on the retina.

 Astigmatism is a refractive defect whereby the horizontal and vertical rays of light have different points of focus on the retina.
 It can be associated with both myopia and hypermetropia.

-The cause of this irregularity is usually genetically determined, although it can also arise as a consequence of trauma, after eye surgery like cataract surgery, due to cornea ulcers or dislocation of intraocular lenses, etc.
+The cause of this irregularity is usually genetically determined, although it can also arise as a consequence of trauma, after an eye operation like cataract surgery, due to cornea ulcers or dislocation of intraocular lenses, etc.

 An eye with astigmatism sees distorted images given that it cannot focus properly neither far nor near.
 Objects may appear much longer or wider, sometimes letters and numbers get confused and, on occasions, shadows may even appear.

-The most common signs and symptoms are:
+The most common signs and symptoms of astigmatism are:

 Astigmatism cannot be prevented by can be detected with a full eye exam.

 In childhood, an uncorrected astigatism may cause lazy eye (amblyopia).
 This situation can be avoided by correcting it with glasses before the age of 8.
 For this reason, it is essential to have an eye check-up, even in the absence of any symptoms.

 A symptom of astigmatism is blurred vision both in both farsight and nearsight.